Key Takeaways

 The conditions outlined in a business contract will determine how much indemnity one party will have to shoulder on behalf of the other.
 A proper contract will indicate the types of indemnity necessary based on the nature of the transaction.

-If you need help with the various types of indemnity contract, you can post your legal need on UpCounsel's marketplace.
+If you need help with the various types of indemnity agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.